LezWatch/lezwatchtv-wporg/readme.txt

 == Description ==

 Being a queer female character on TV is more dangerous than being on the Titanic.
-Bury Your Queers by [LezWatchTV](https://lezwatchtv.com) allows you to have a widget displaying the time since the last queer death, with a link back to who died.
+Bury Your Queers by [LezWatchTV](https://lezwatchtv.com) allows you to show solidarity with fictional queer deaths.

+The data can be displayed via a widget or a shortcode:

+* the time since the last queer death and who it is
-In the future, the plan is to include an 'On this Day' widget that lists any characters who died on the same day in previous years.
+* an 'on this day' display of who died on that day in previous years

 ==Changelog==